Building a High-Grade Uranium Resource

 The risk to America’s national security is clear; drastic change is long overdue.
 That’s why the long-awaited recommendations from the US Nuclear Fuel Working Group in relation to the Section 232 Petition are so important.

-Simply by removing the uncertainty surrounding the petition, we can reasonably expect US utilities to resume large-scale uranium market purchases, particularly as current term contracts with US producers draw to a close.
+With the creation of a US national uranium reserve and rising prices, we can reasonably expect US utilities to resume large-scale uranium market purchases, particularly as current term contracts with US producers draw to a close.

-Plus, the threat of cascading indefinite mine closures and tightening supply as a result of the coronavirus pandemic has already begun to push uranium prices higher from $25/lb in March to above $33/lb today.
+Plus, the threat of cascading indefinite mine closures and tightening supply as a result of the coronavirus pandemic has already begun to push uranium prices higher to above $30/lb today.